-The ECE department offers Master's and Ph.D. degree programs in electrical (EE) and computer engineering (CPE) at the main Blacksburg campus and the greater Washington, D.C., metro area in Falls Church and Arlington
+The ECE department offers Master's and Ph.D. degree programs in electrical (EE) and computer engineering (CPE) in Blacksburg, Virginia and the greater Washington, D.C., metro area in Falls Church and Arlington.

 These programs are also available through extended campus site locations such as Roanoke, Richmond, Southwest Virginia, Central in Dahlgren, and Hampton Roads.

 Detailed information on all ECE graduate programs can be found in the Graduate Student Policy Manual.

 Research-Based Master's of Science (M.S.)

 The ECE department offers both an M.S. (thesis) degree and an M.S. (non-thesis) degree—both are research-based degrees based on graduate coursework.
 The M.S. (thesis) student participates in independent research done under the direct supervision of an ECE faculty member culminating in an M.S. thesis.
 The M.S. (non-thesis) degree is a course-based degree culminating in a research project and report.

 Broad areas of specialization are offered within the research-based programs.
 For more information, please see Areas of Focus.

 - Power and Energy Systems

 - Semiconductors and Microelectronics